mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 Long-press MR/VFO to activate or deactivate.
 Channels 1-40 accessible, all pre-programmed.

-Long-press SPLIT to change region from UK allocation to CEPT/FCC allocation (or mid block as we in the UK call it) "b" in the display when switching means "Britain"
+Press SPLIT to change region from UK allocation to CEPT/FCC allocation (or mid block as we in the UK call it) Long-press SPLIT to go into 80ch mode
+"b" in the display when switching means "Britain"
-"A E" in the display when switching means "America / Europe"
+"CE" in the display when switching means "America / Europe"
 ========================================

 CAT is fully implemented (only the features on original design).
 Tested with FLdigi.
 PLEASE REPORT IF IT DOESN'T WORK FOR YOU.